 We want to make sure that anyone in the UK who stammers can find help and support.

-We've got a helpline but we know that many would prefer to use webchat.
-Help us get this off the blocks.
-We want to get open days up and running across the UK along with family days, where parents of children who stammer can meet other parents and, just as importantly, young children who stammer can meet others like them.
+- get open days up and running across the UK along with family days, where parents of children who stammer can meet other parents and, just as importantly, young children who stammer can meet others like them

 Not up for a 5K, 10K or perfecting your lemon drizzle for a bake sale?
 There are plenty of ways you can raise money for the BSA through things you are doing already such as shopping, updating your social profile or streaming.
 We are charity that depends on donations from individuals to continue to create a better world for those who stammer.
 Take a look at the options below and let us know if we’ve missed any.